 The general rule is that your entitlement to benefit will start the Monday following the day your claim was received by the council.
 There are regulations which allow us to award benefit before this date and one of these is known as backdating.

 What is backdating?

-Backdating is a rule which allows the council to award Housing Benefit and/or Council Tax Reduction up to 6 months before a claim was received.
+Backdating is a rule which allows the council to award Housing Benefit for up to one month and Council Tax Reduction for up to 6 months before a claim was received.
 In order to be awarded backdated benefit you must:

 - ask for backdating in writing

 - demonstrate that you have had 'continuous good cause' for the period you wish to claim for

 It is possible for there to be 'continuous good cause' for Housing Benefit, but not Council Tax Reduction and vice versa.

 There is no exact legal definition of what is good cause.
 The council will make a decision after considering the facts in each application.

 The Court of Appeal has recommended a general test which the council should apply when considering good cause: